csh970605/csh970605.github.io/_posts/2023-04-07-Activation_Function.md

 ## Rectifier function
 ---
 <br>
-he rectifier function is one of the most popular functions for ANN.
+The rectifier function is one of the most popular functions for ANN.
 It returns 0 if the value is less than 0, and returns the value if the value is more than 0.
 To express it in a formula:
 <br>

 <center>